Welcome to your new country:

 This is exactly what happened to me my first 3 months in Japan.
 I remember feeling helpless and frustrated at my inability to understand anything.
 Everything took extra time to figure out.
 I felt anxiety about asking directions because I couldn’t understand what the other person was saying.
 At times I just didn’t want to go out because it took too much effort.

-Rather than curl up and cower home, I toughed it out.
+Rather than curl up and cower home with my tail between my legs I toughed it out.
 I took extra time to figure out the words for the places I wanted to go.
 I began learning Japanese, made some friends and immersed myself in their culture.
 Doing so helped me really enjoy my stay in Japan because I actually felt I was experiencing Japanese culture.
 Being able to speak a little also gave me the confidence to go see and do as much as I could despite my inability to completely communicate fluently.

 3 – Nudity in public